• Post Reply Bookmark Topic Watch Topic

 A bypass is a shortcut to vent hot air from the top of the bell into the chimney, creating a strong draft.

-A proper size bell mated to the matching BB core size, with a proper chimney should not need a bypass.
+A properly sized bell mated to the matching BatchBox core size, with a proper chimney, should not need a bypass.

 A bypass will allow you to use a larger ISA than the published numbers.
 (But is not recommended by Peter)

-A bypass can be a wonderful tool, to ease cold startups even with a proper size bell.
+A bypass can be a wonderful tool to ease cold startups, even with an appropriately sized bell.

-A bypass can be confusing to a novice stove operator, often, by leaving them open for an entire burn.
+A bypass can be confusing to a novice stove operator, often leaving them open for an entire burn.

 The most time-consuming and confusing part of a bell build is mating the core into the face of the bell.